Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/Not-so-hard-RSA-HITCON-2019-Quals.md

 <br>

-We can also observe z.nbits() is roughly in the range 971-976
+We can also observe z.nbits() is roughly in the range 971-976 but we can probably just overweight it

 <br>